Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 - Being criticized: Type 1s have a critical inner voice and can be very hard on themselves.
 They fear being criticized or judged by others, as this can reinforce their own self-criticism.
 - Being irresponsible: Type 1s have a strong sense of duty and responsibility.
 They fear being seen as irresponsible or unreliable, as this can conflict with their own self-image as a responsible person.
 - Chaos or disorder: Type 1s have a need for order and structure in their lives.
 They fear chaos or disorder, as this can make them feel out of control and anxious.

+## Under Stress

+Their stress number is Type 4.
+Type 4s are creative, emotional, and intuitive.
+When they're under stress, they might become moody, depressed, and isolate themselves from others.
+They might also become more self-critical and judgmental, as well as have difficulty accepting and expressing their emotions.
+Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 <div class="scroll-table">